 How does DIM do this?
 It supports liver enzymes that promote 2OHE1 production!

 How do you know what you're doing with your estrogen?
 You get a test.
 In my practice, we run the Dutch test from Precision Analytical to evaluate hormones and their metabolites.
 That way we know what's up with YOUR estrogen.
-If you're interested in getting a Dutch test and understanding what all that data means, consider meeting with a Brighten Protocol practitioner in my practice.

 Eat Broccoli Sprouts for Mastalgia